udsleeds/openinfra/README.md

 This repo contains code and example data to explore the utility of open data for transport planning and, specifically, open data on transport infrastructure.
-It was created to support a LIDA internship, the objectives of which are to:
+It was created to support a 12 month LIDA internship, the objectives of which are to:

--   develop new methods for bulk downloading, querying and analysing OpenStreetMap data on transport infrastructure
+1.  develop new methods for bulk downloading, querying and analysing OpenStreetMap data on transport infrastructure
--   assess the quality of OSM data with reference to ‘ground truth’ datasets including data from satellite imagery and Ordnance Survey data
+2.  assess the quality of OSM data with reference to ‘ground truth’ datasets including data from satellite imagery and Ordnance Survey data
+3.  develop a typology of transport infrastructure data and data schemas for each infrastructure type and an actionable definition of ‘active travel infrastructure’
+4.  articulate ideas on how future research, datasets, software and tools could add value to open transport infrastructure data and support sustainable transport planning practice
--   publish reproducible methods and documentation on using OSM data for transport planning with reference to the strengths and potential pitfalls of the data
+5.  publish reproducible methods and documentation on using OSM data for transport planning with reference to the strengths and potential pitfalls of the data
--   develop a typology of transport infrastructure data and data schemas for each infrastructure type and an actionable definition of ‘active travel infrastructure’
--   develop ‘OSM transport infrastructure data packs’ for every transport authority in Great Britain, with layers reflecting a typology of transport infrastructure data developed in the project
+6.  develop ‘OSM transport infrastructure data packs’ for every transport authority in Great Britain, with layers reflecting a typology of transport infrastructure data developed in the project
--   develop and publish guidance on using OSM data for transport planning
+7.  develop and publish guidance on using OSM data for transport planning
+8.  suggest a research agenda to enable better use of existing open datasets on transport infrastructure and envision future developments that could make transport planning more transparent, reproducible and participatory

+The internship will be undertaken in two 6 month phases, with a rough plan being for objectives 1:4 to be tackled during months 1:6 and objectives 5:8 to be tackled during months 7:12.
+An agile approach will be taken whereby objectives can be changed during the internship to pursue promising avenues that emerge.

 There are already good tools open tools for working with transport infrastructure data, including the R packages